rci-msu/tensorflow-scaling/dependency/README.md

 If you a need anymore help or explanation please let me know.
 We can schedule a meeting if you want.
 P.S.
 NIH has a good tutorial [HERE](https://hpc.nih.gov/docs/job_dependencies.html) if you want learn some more

+Nat Notes: In the submit-jobs.sh file, there is a block of text set aside for adding more explanation that I think you forgot to modfiy.